esholland85/Map_tool/README.md

 # Map_tool
 A tool for giving 3d elements to 2d game maps in Unity, with multi-player access.

-This is a personal project that I created both as a learning experience and because I was disappointed in the current solutions.
-As I was working on this I learned a lot about image and file manipulation via code.
-I learned how the image is broken into pixels, then those pixels are broken into RGBA.
-I learned how to address their color and position in 3d space.
-I learned how to break the file into bits, pass those bits through an established network connection to another computer, re=combine them, and save them as a file on that machine.
-I learned about connecting users to a host and presenting the same view to each of them as live changes are made.
-I learned about reading and writing save files that contain data of my choosing.
-I ran into an issue where the number of nodes I was addressing grew too large for my original method of handling it and I needed to reduce the Big O of the operation to make it run in a reasonable time.

-I also learned a number of things related to the Unity UI.
-I learned about lighting and washing out images because of automatic light balancing.
-I learned about making UI buttons block clicks from the main app.
-I learned about multiple cameras, switching views, and mapping keyboard controls for doing so.
-I made my own file navigation system that automatically populates with images and text correlating to the contents of a folder.
-I used similar techniques to create placeable 3d objects from the contents of an asset folder.

 Introduction:
 My personal project has been a journey of exploration and innovation.
 I sought to enhance 2D game maps by adding 3D elements.
 Unsatisfied with existing solutions, I embarked on this endeavor to both challenge myself and provide a missing solution.
 Along the way, I acquired a plethora of skills, diving deep into image and file manipulation, network communication, UI design, and more.